IanBGM/Big-Man-Bot/PRIVACY_POLICY.md

 We may modify this Privacy Policy at any time.
 Your continued use of Big Man after any changes constitutes your acceptance of the new Privacy Policy.

 Contact Information:
-If you have any questions or concerns about this Privacy Policy or your personal information, please contact us at the discord server for the application: discord.gg/nEx4GjRfwX.
+If you have any questions or concerns about this Privacy Policy or your personal information, please attempt to contact fruitsyog on discord.